Coral: Jewelry

 Corals' many colors give it appeal for necklaces and other jewelry.
 Intensely red coral is prized as a gemstone.
 Sometimes called fire coral, it is not the same as fire coral.
 Red coral is very rare because of overharvesting.
 In general, it is inadvisable to give coral as gifts since they are in decline from stressors like climate change, pollution, and unsustainable fishing.

 Always considered a precious mineral, "the Chinese have long associated red coral with auspiciousness and longevity because of its color and its resemblance to deer antlers (so by association, virtue, long life, and high rank".
-It reached its height of popularity during the Manchu or Qing Dynasty (1644-1911) when it was almost exclusively reserved for the emperor's use either in the form of coral beads (often combined with pearls) for court jewelry or as decorative Penjing (decorative miniature mineral trees).
+It reached its height of popularity during the Manchu or Qing Dynasty (1644–1911) when it was almost exclusively reserved for the emperor's use either in the form of coral beads (often combined with pearls) for court jewelry or as decorative Penjing (decorative miniature mineral trees).
 Coral was known as shanhu in Chinese.
 The "early-modern 'coral network' [began in] the Mediterranean Sea [and found its way] to Qing China via the English East India Company".
 There were strict rules regarding its use in a code established by the Qianlong Emperor in 1759.

+By the middle of the 19th century, "coral fisheries" existed in the Mediterranean, the Red Sea, Persian Gulf and elsewhere.
+An instrument used to retrieve the coral consisted of two beams of heavy wood attached to each other at right angles.
+Heavy stones were added to make the apparatus sink and netting was attached beneath the device.
+It is then lowered by a strong rope over an outcrop of coral and the boat trawls over the coral causing it to break off and be caught in the netting.
+The device is then drawn to the surface by the boat crew.

 Medicine

-In medicine, chemical compounds from corals can potentially be used to treat cancer, AIDS, pain, and for other therapeutic uses.
-Coral skeletons, e.g. Isididae are also used for bone grafting in humans.
+In medicine, chemical compounds from corals can potentially be used to treat cancer, neurological diseases, inflammation including arthritis, pain, bone loss, high blood pressure and for other therapeutic uses.
+Coral skeletons, e.g. Isididae are being researched for their potential near-future use for bone grafting in humans.

 Coral Calx, known as Praval Bhasma in Sanskrit, is widely used in traditional system of Indian medicine as a supplement in the treatment of a variety of bone metabolic disorders associated with calcium deficiency.
 In classical times ingestion of pulverized coral, which consists mainly of the weak base calcium carbonate, was recommended for calming stomach ulcers by Galen and Dioscorides.